 What are the top 3 surprising things you’ve learned in your journey?

 What is surprising is how broken the world is compared to what’s possible.
-If you actually get a bunch of smart people together and you work really hard, it is possible to create things the completely change the world.
+If you actually get a bunch of smart people together and you work really hard, it is possible to impact things the completely change the world.
 I had no idea that as a 21-year-old with a handful of my friends that we could build a multi-billion dollar company.
 If you’re able to be confident and work hard, you can do much bigger things than you realize.

 About Joe Lonsdale